 What's the big deal?

 Gregory's Girl is a romantic coming-of-age comedy film released in 1981 and was written and directed by Bill Forsyth.
 The film features an ensemble cast mainly comprised of youngsters from Glasgow's Youth Theatre including John Gordon Sinclair, Dee Hepburn, singer Clare Grogan and Caroline Guthrie.
 The film is set in and around a secondary school in Cumbernauld, Scotland and focuses on the efforts of hapless teenager Gregory to hook up with stunning female football player Dorothy.
 The film remains popular among critics and it went on to gross more than $25 million worldwide - a good return on its meagre budget.
-The film would also lead to a sequel - Gregory's Two Girls (1) - in 1999 but it was not as well received at the earlier film.
+The film would also lead to a sequel - Gregory's Two Girls - in 1999 but it was not as well received at the earlier film and much less successful.

 What's it about?

 Gregory Underwood is an awkward teenager struggling in front of goal in his school's football team.
 So bad is his goal-drought that the frustrated coach Mr Menzies offers Gregory's place on the team to anyone who impresses him during a trial.
 This means moving Gregory to the unglamorous position of goalkeeper - a position previously occupied by Gregory's friend Andy.
 To the coach's surprise and Gregory's delight, a blonde student named Dorothy turns up and wins her place on the team.

 His heart truly won over by Dorothy, Gregory realises that he is not the only boy in school who is attracted to her.
 Reluctantly asking his young sister Madeline for advice, Gregory plucks up the courage to ask Dorothy out.
 But typically, things get out of hand and unable to rely on friends Andy or Steve, Gregory accidentally finds himself spending the evening with Dorothy's friend Susan.
 But is this really such a bad thing?